InnovateForVegas/.github/profile/README.md

 ## About the Code for Vegas Foundation

 The original Code for Vegas *brigade* as it was took a very long break beginning in February 2016, but has as of 16 June 2022 formed as a completely independent Nevada Nonprofit entity under the name *Code for Vegas Foundation* though you can still call us Code for Vegas unless you are writing checks… (we do not yet see a need to file a formal DBA).
-Speaking of checks, our form 1023-EZ has been submitted to the IRS, our 501(c)(3) public charity determination is pending, donations made in the interim are still retroactively deducible!
+Speaking of checks, we received our 501(c)(3) public charity determination letter on 12 October 2022, so donations made in the interim are retroactively deducible from 16 June 2022!

 ### Governance